firesidefiction/firesidefiction.github.io/_posts/news/2017-03-08-its-awards-season.md

 So with that in mind, here's a few things to look out for as you fire up your internets to vote and nominate:

-If you're a member of SFWA, please vote for A. Merc Rustad's story [_This is Not a Wardrobe Door_](http://firesidefiction.com/issue29/chapter/this-is-not-a-wardrobe-door/) for the Nebula Award.
+If you're a member of SFWA, please vote for Merc Fenn Wolfmoore's story [_This is Not a Wardrobe Door_](http://firesidefiction.com/issue29/chapter/this-is-not-a-wardrobe-door/) for the Nebula Award.
 The last day to vote is March 30th.

 If you're nominating for the Hugos, there are a ton of great resources out there that can help you get a good sense of everything that's eligible for an award this year.
 Check out [this spreadsheet](http://bit.ly/hugoaward2017), [this wiki](http://hugonoms2017.wikia.com), and [this blog post](http://www.acwise.net/?p=2288) for a great primer.